Oral frailty in the aging population: the importance to retain your own teeth.

-For several months now, our SUNSTAR CONVERSATIONS PRO series – dedicated to health care professionals – has seen experts discussing about oral health challenges such as caries and periodontal disease prevention, behavioral change, dentin hypersensitivity, from pregnancy to adulthood (re-watch here).
+For several months now, our webinar series – dedicated to health care professionals – has seen experts discussing oral health challenges such as caries and periodontal disease prevention, behavioral change, dentin hypersensitivity, from pregnancy to adulthood (re-watch here).
 In September, Prof. Dr. Martin Schimmel and Prof. Dr. Georgios Tsakos conversed on the oral challenges of the aging population.
-Getting older is accompanied with increasing physical limitations and gradual decline in body function.
-In the oral health domain, this is known as “oral frailty”, a concept that impacts on general health, wellbeing, and quality of life and whose prevention helps the patients to extend their healthy lifespan.
+Getting older is accompanied with increasing physical limitations and a gradual decline in body function.
+In the oral health domain, this is known as “oral frailty”, a concept that impacts general health, wellbeing, and quality of life and whose prevention helps the patients to extend their healthy lifespan.
 Our experts aimed for unveiling this relatively novel construct.
 Read on below what was said in essence.

 Frailty, Oral Frailty and Oral Hypofunction